mxwalbert/cohesivm/docs/source/getting_started/installation.md

 ```
 ````

-Further extras exist for the implemented devices and for developers (refer to the ``pyproject.toml`` to get a listing of all available optional dependencies).

 ## Cloning from GitHub
 If you want to install the development version of the package from the GitHub repository, follow these steps:
 1. **Clone** the repository to your local machine: